Academic Calendar - 2025

 Return to top

-Prerequisite(s): Microbiology and Immunology 3610F and Microbiology and Immunology 3620G with a mark in each of at least 70%.
-Enrolment is limited, and is available only to students in Year 4 of the Honours Specializations in Microbiology and Immunology, Microbiology and Immunology with Pathology and Biochemistry of Infection and Immunity.
-Students in the Honours Specialization in Biochemistry of Infection and Immunity require only one of the following half courses with a mark of at least 70% as the prerequisite: Biochemistry 3380G, Microbiology and Immunology 3610F or Microbiology and Immunology 3620G (or the former Microbiology and Immunology 3600G).
+Prerequisite(s): Microbiology and Immunology 3610F and Microbiology and Immunology 3620G, with a mark in each of at least 70%.
+Enrolment is limited and is available only to students in Year 4 of an Honours Specialization in Biochemistry of Infection and Immunity, Microbiology and Immunology, or Microbiology and Immunology with Pathology.
+Corequisite(s): Microbiology and Immunology 4986Y.

 More details